La Sportiva Miura - Women's Review

 This shoe is expensive.
-It is a high-end performance shoe made in Italy, and that drives the price up.
+It is a high-end performance shoe made in Italy, which drives the price up.
 However, it is an amazing shoe for just about any style of climbing, so we would say it is worth it.
 One of our testers has a concept he calls "Cents per Send," meaning even if you have to spend a lot of money on climbing shoes, if they help you climb better, then you are essentially only spending pennies for every climb where you succeed.
-Is it worth a few cents for a few letter grades?
+Is it worth a few cents to send your projects?
 We think so.
 We are more than willing to spend a little more on a shoe that will take us up challenging pitches and that we will love for a long time.

 For a technical wizard of a shoe, the La Sportiva Miuras are it!
 These are great edging shoes initially, but over time wear into a great shoe for smearing and small holds as the rubber wears down.
 We loved these shoes for vertical climbing with small holds.
 They also performed well on slabs and low angle cracks.
 These factors made the Miura a great shoe for granite climbing in places like Tuolumne or Yosemite Valley.
 The Miura is used by many as their secret weapon, whether that be for finger cracks, techy faces, or face climbs - many climbers turn to the Miura when they need a shoe that will perform.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More